-Professor Choudhry is the Founding Director of the Center for Constitutional Transitions, which generates and mobilizes knowledge in support of constitution building by assembling and leading international networks of experts to complete thematic research projects that offer evidence-based policy options to practitioners.
-It partners with a global network of multilateral organizations, think tanks, NGOs, and universities.
+Professor Choudhry is the Director of the Center for Constitutional Transitions, which generates and mobilizes knowledge in support of constitution building by assembling and leading international networks of experts to produce evidence-based policy options for decision-makers and agenda-setting research.
+It partners with a global network of multilateral organizations, think tanks, and NGOs.
+The Center for Constitutional Transitions has worked with over 50 experts from more than 25 countries.
 In partnership with the International Institute for Democracy and Electoral Assistance, Professor Choudhry is currently co-leading three global collaborative research projects: Dealing with Territorial Cleavages in Constitutional Transitions, Security Sector Reform and Constitutional Transitions in Emerging Democracies, and Security Sector Oversight: Protecting Democratic Consolidation from Authoritarian Backsliding and Partisan Abuse, which will yield a series of research and policy outputs to be published in 2017.
-Professor Choudhry is a member of the United Nations Mediation Roster, been a consultant to the World Bank Institute at the World Bank and the United Nations Development Program.
+Professor Choudhry is a member of the United Nations Mediation Roster, and has been a consultant to the World Bank Institute at the World Bank and the United Nations Development Program.

 For Professor Choudhry’s personal homepage (with links to PDFs of his publications), please visit sujitchoudhry.com.

 For more information on the Center for Constitutional Transitions, please visit constitutionaltransitions.org.